lucmos/UltrawideWindows/README.md

 | <kbd>Meta</kbd> + <kbd>Alt</kbd> + <kbd>Numpad0</kbd> | <kbd>UltrawideWindows: Maximize Window</kbd> |

 ##### Notes
-The standard behaviour of going to the previous position if the window is already in the correct position causes conflicts since I do not know how to the framework works.
+The standard behaviour of going to the previous position if the window is already in the correct position causes conflicts.
-Using only `Ultrawide` shortcuts, even for 2x2 movements and to maximize the window, avoids these conflicts.
+Using only `Ultrawide` shortcuts, avoids these conflicts.
 However:
 * The animations are lost.
 * If maximized, a window does not go back to the previous position when maximizing it again.
 If for you it is a must-have, the default `maximize` doesn't work so bad.